NikhilMukraj/mod-qsar/README.md

 - `-t` : String specifying a tag to add to the preprocessed dataset
 - `-n` : Positive integer representing amount of augmentations to add
 - `-v` : (Optional) filename of vocabulary file, defaults to `vocab.csv`
+- `-s` : (Optional) boolean as to whether or not to use a sysimage when running Julia component

 To use a non PubChem dataset, use a `.csv` file in the following format: